BriLeighk/ADB-SafeScan/README.md

 ## Overview
 SafeScan is a comprehensive spyware detection tool designed to assist victims of Intimate Partner Violence (IPV) by providing a secure way to detect and manage potential spyware and privacy risks on Android devices.
 The app uses ADB (Android Debug Bridge) over USB-OTG to scan target devices without requiring root access.
-SafeScan is a comprehensive spyware detection tool designed to assist victims of Intimate Partner Violence (IPV) by providing a secure way to detect and manage potential spyware and privacy risks on Android devices.
-The app uses ADB (Android Debug Bridge) over USB-OTG to scan target devices without requiring root access.

 ## Key Features